aapatni/BLE_Audio_Stream_NRF52840/README.md

 To use the BLE_Audio_Stream_NRF52840 library in your project, follow these steps:

 1. **Include the Library**: Ensure you have included the `BLEAudioStreamingNRF52840.h` header file in your project by downloading the github repo as a zip and adding it to your libraries in Arduino IDE.
+Run the functions in `BLEAudioStreamingNRF52840.c` to start up the BLE server for audio.

-2. **Test the Client**: Run the `client.py` script to test the audio streaming functionality.
+2. **Start the Client**: Next run the `client.py` script to test the audio streaming functionality and transcription services.
 Ensure your BLE device is powered on and in range.
 Modify the `DEVICE_ID` in `client.py` to match your BLE device's address.
+This will enable you to read packets from your device on another device.
+This client can be replicated in a language or on the device of your choice.